connexcs/docs/docs/webphone.md

         * Contracts
     * **Register Success HTML** - Customize a message to display to customers once they have completed their signup process.

+    ![alt text][webphone-basic]

     !!! example "Template Customer Example"
-        You want to give all of your customers $5.00 credit.
+        You want to give all your customers $5.00 credit.
 Create an account under **Management :material-menu-right: Customer**.
 Under Payments for that account, add $5.00.
 When a new customer creates an account from the Customer Portal, they will see a payment created for $5.00 at the same the time account was created.

 === "Menu"